-Farm laws: Delhi’s Chilla, Ghazipur borders shut as protests enter 36th day
+Farm laws: Kerala Assembly passes resolution against reforms; protest in Delhi enters day 36

-Farmers, demanding a repeal of the three farm laws, continued their protest at the national Capital’s borders as the agitation entered the 36th day on Thursday.
-Delhi’s borders with Uttar Pradesh at Chilla and Ghazipur remained shut for those travelling from Noida and Ghaziabad.
+Delhi’s borders with Uttar Pradesh at Chilla and Ghazipur remained closed on Thursday for those coming from Noida and Ghaziabad.

-The Centre on Tuesday held the sixth meeting with the farmers protesting against the farm laws.
-The government said that it has arrived at a consensus on two out of four matters flagged by demonstrators.
+The Kerala Assembly on Thursday passed a resolution against the farm laws demanding that the Centre repeal the reforms even as the farmers’ protest at Delhi’s borders entered its 36th day.

-Tens of thousands of farmers, mostly from Punjab and Haryana, have been camping at Delhi’s borders.
+Tens of thousands of farmers, mostly from Punjab and Haryana, are protesting at the national Capital’s borders with Uttar Pradesh at Chilla and Ghazipur as they demand a repeal of the three contentious farm laws.
+The borders are shut for those travelling from Noida and Ghaziabad.

 The protestors say the laws will dismantle regulated markets, and hurt their livelihoods by making them vulnerable to big corporations.
 They want the laws to be scrapped.
 The Centre has refused to address the demand of repealing the laws.
 It did, however, offer making amendments to certain sections along with a written guarantee on MSP.

+On Wednesday, the Centre held the sixth meeting with farmers, following which it said that it has arrived at a consensus on two out of four matters flagged by the protestors.

 Live updates

+11.20 am: Kerala Assembly passes resolution against the three farm laws, ANI reports.
+The resolution says that genuine concerns of farmers must be addressed and that the Centre must withdraw all three legislations.

+11 am: BJP MLA O Rajagopal opposes the resolution in the Kerala Assembly, ANI reports.
+“Similar farm laws were promised by Congress in their poll manifesto,” he says.
+“CPI (M) also demanded to bring in such laws.
+Now, both parties are opposing it.
+Farmers shouldn’t be misguided.”

-9.56 am: Kerala Chief Minister Pinarayi Vijayan moves resolution against the farm laws in the state.
+9.56 am: Kerala Chief Minister Pinarayi Vijayan moves a resolution against the farm laws in the state.
 Vijayan says the farmers’ protest would affect the state, reports ANI.
-He adds that that the state will starve if the supply of food items from other states stops.
+He adds that people in Kerala would starve if the supply of food items from other states stops.

 9.44 am: Farmers continued their protest against the farm laws at Delhi’s borders with Haryana and Uttar Pradesh as the agitation enters the 36th day, reports the Hindustan Times.
-The borders with Uttar Pradesh at Chilla and Ghazipur remained closed on Thursday for those coming from Noida and Ghaziabad.
+The borders with Uttar Pradesh at Chilla and Ghazipur remain closed on Thursday for those coming from Noida and Ghaziabad.

 Here are the top updates from Wednesday